Color Harmony Schemes

 - Clean, sophisticated look

-- Easy to create hierarchy through lightness
+- Hierarchy through lightness alone

 - Great for minimalist designs